COMMON QUESTIONS

 Starglow paint is a safe (non-toxic) water based paint which can safely be used indoors and out.

-If you choose to use Glow-in-the-Dark Paint outdoors, ensure the area is totally dark at night and not lit by any form of lighting, including street-lighting.
-NB: 10 year Guarantee does not apply to Paints used externally.
+If you choose to use Glow-in-the-Dark Paint outdoors, ensure the area is totally dark at night and not lit by any form of lighting (direct or indirect) including street-lighting.

-Starglow Clear UV Paints are not suitable for long term outdoor use or pro-longed exposure to direct sunlight.
+Starglow Clear UV Paints are not suitable for long term outdoor use if exposed to direct sunlight.

 Click here for a instructions on how to use our paints properly…